mtiller/ModelicaBook/text/source/behavior/arrays/state_space.rst

    \dot{\vec{x}}(t) &= A(t) \vec{x}(t) + B(t) \vec{u}(t) \\
    \vec{y}(t) &= C(t) \vec{x}(t) + D(t) \vec{u}(t)

-.. todo:: A matrix not rendered, math markup command appears in output.
-Should there be only one backtick on the A?

 The matrices in this problem are the so-called "ABCD" matrices.
 This ABCD form is useful because there are several interesting calculations that can be performed once a system is in this form.
-For example, using the :math:``A`` matrix, we can compute the natural frequencies of the system.
+For example, using the :math:`A` matrix, we can compute the natural frequencies of the system.
 Using various combinations of these matrices, we can determine several very important properties related to control of the underlying system (*e.g.,* observability and